team-caduceus/RPi-Surveillance/README.md

-Bugfree-wookie by Team Caduceus
-Web based interface for controlling the Raspberry Pi Camera, includes motion detection, time lapse, and image and video recording.
+RPi-Surveillance is a web based interface for controlling the Raspberry Pi Camera, includes motion detection, time lapse, and image and video recording.